-- ii.
+- i.
+All CCDF-eligible licensed center care.
+Provide the standard: CGS 19a-79(a)(5) establish appropriate child care center staffing requirements for employees certified in cardiopulmonary resuscitation by the American Red Cross, the American Heart Association, the National Safety Council, American Safety and Health Institute, Medic First Aid International, Inc. or an organization using guidelines for cardiopulmonary resuscitation and emergency cardiovascular care published by the American Heart Association and International Liaison Committee on Resuscitation. - ii.
 All CCDF-eligible licensed family child care homes.
-Provide the standard: 19a-87b-6(c) applies.
-Training Requirements (1) Any application for licensure submitted to the Office shall, before final approval of the application is given, include verification of the applicant's current certification in first aid by the American Red Cross, the American Heart Association, the National Safety Council, American Safety and Health Institute, or Medic First Aid International, Inc. or a current certification based on a first aid course approved on or before March 17, 2018 by the Office under section I 9a-79-4a(e) of the Regulations of Connecticut State Agencies.
-Such first aid certification shall be based on a hands on demonstration of the applicant's ability to provide first aid.
-(2) Thereafter, the provider shall maintain verification of current certification in first and written verification of such training shall be kept on file at the family child care home.
-19a-87b-18(b)(1)(A): Prior to the administration of finger stick blood glucose tests, the provider or substitute shall have completed the following training requirements: (A) A course in first aid described in section 19a-87b-6(c) of the Regulations of Connecticut State Agencies, as verified by a valid first aid certificate on file at the family child care home.
-All staff in Care 4 Kids programs must have completed a first aid course appropriate for all of the children served or all required topics of the Care 4 Kids' Federal Online Health and Safety Orientation. - iii.
+Provide the standard: 19a-87b-6(c) Training Requirements (1) Any application for licensure submitted to the Office shall, before final approval of the application is given, include verification of the applicant's current certification in first aid by the American Red Cross, the American Heart Association, the National Safety Council, American Safety and Health Institute, or Medic First Aid International, Inc. or a current certification based on a first aid course approved on or before March 17, 2018 by the Office under section I 9a- 79-4a(e) of the Regulations of Connecticut State Agencies.
+Any such application shall also include verification of the applicant's current certification in cardiopulmonary resuscitation in accordance with section 19a-79 of the Connecticut General Statutes, appropriate for all of the children served at the family child care home.
+Such first aid and cardiopulmonary resuscitation certifications shall be based on a hands on demonstration of the applicant's ability to provide first aid and cardiopulmonary resuscitation.
+(2) Thereafter, the provider shall maintain verification of current certification in first aid and cardiopulmonary resuscitation as described in subdivision (I) of this subsection and written verification of such training shall be kept on file at the family child care home. - iii.
 All CCDF-eligible licensed in-home care.
-Provide the standard:
+Provide the standard: Click or tap here to enter text.